JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 ## Stopping "Did I run this?"
 It can become very tedious to have a piece of code that you may or may not have run and may or may not have saved the produced data.
 You then constantly ask yourself "Did I run this?".
-Typically one uses `isfile` and an `if` clause to either load a file or run some code.
-Especially in the cases where the code takes only a couple of minutes to finish you are left in a dilemma "Is it even worth it to save?".
+Depending on how costly running the code is, having a good framework to answer this question can become very important!

-This is the dilemma that [`produce_or_load`](@ref) resolves.
+This is the role of [`produce_or_load`](@ref).
 You can wrap your code in a function and then [`produce_or_load`](@ref) will take care of the rest for you!
 I found it especially useful in scripts that generate figures for a publication.

 Here is an example; originally I had this piece of code:
 ```julia